 A large proportion of fast food restaurants are franchises.
-Franchising is a system in which "one large firm . . . grants or sells the right to distribute its products or use its trade name and processes to a number of smaller firms . . . franchise holders, although legally independent, must conform to detailed standards of operation designed and enforced by the parent company."40 Franchising began in the mid-1800s, 41 and today, one out of twelve businesses in the United States is a franchise.
-42 On business days a new franchise opens once every eight minutes; more than 8 million people work in the franchise industry.
-43 A&W[®] was the first food service franchise, beginning operations in 1924; Dairy Queen® opened in 1944 and by 1948 had a nationwide chain of 2,500 outlets.
-Bob's Big Boy® started in the late 1930s and Burger King® (then InstaBurger) and Kentucky Fried Chicken® began in 1955.
-McDonald's was a successful hamburger stand in San Bernardino California owned by Mac and Dick McDonald before it was discovered by Ray Kroc; the first of the McDonald's chain opened in 1955.
-By the end 1996, McDonald's had 21,022 restaurants, with projections of 30,000 McDonald's outlets by the year 2000 or shortly thereafter.
-In addition to its expansion within the United States, McDonald's has become much more of an international presence in recent years.
-The other big player in the fast food business is Tricon Global restaurants.
-Spun off by PepsiCo in late 1997, Tricon owns three of the largest franchises-Pizza Hut[®], Taco Bell[®], and Kentucky Fried Chicken.
-Overall, Tricon has approximately 30,000 restaurant units and operates the largest fast food system in the world.
-44 There are, of course, other important players in the industry, including Hardee's®, Wendy's®, and Domino's Pizza®.
+Franchising is a system in which "one large firm . . . grants or sells the right to distribute its products or use its trade name and processes to a number of smaller firms . . . franchise holders, although legally independent, must conform to detailed standards of operation designed and enforced by the parent company."46 Franchising began in the mid-1800s,47 and today, 1 out of 12 businesses in the United States is a franchise.48 Nearly half of all retail sales come from franchises.49 On business days a new franchise opens once every eight minutes; more than 8 million people work in the franchise industry.50

+A&W was the first food service franchise, beginning operations in 1924; Dairy Queen opened in 1944 and by 1948 had a nationwide chain of 2,500 outlets.
+Bob's Big Boy started in the late 1930s and Burger King (then InstaBurger) and Kentucky Fried Chicken (now called KFC) began in 1955.
+McDonald's was a successful hamburger stand in San Bernardino, California, owned by Mac and Dick McDonald before it was discovered by Ray Kroc; the first of the McDonald's chain opened in 1955.
+By the end of 2003, McDonald's had in excess of 31,000 restaurants.51 In addition to its expansion within the United States, McDonald's has become much more of an international presence in recent years.
+The other big player in the fast food business is Yum!
+Brands, which owns three of the largest franchises- Pizza Hut, Taco Bell, and KFC, as well as A&W All-American Food Restaurants and Long John Silver's.
+Overall, Yum!
+Brands has almost 33,000 restaurant units in more than 100 countries and operates the largest fast food system in the world.52 There are, of course, other important players in the industry, including Subway, Hardee's, Wendy's, Domino's Pizza, and the current star of the industry-Starbucks.53